996icu/996.ICU/en_US.md

 ## Gaining more popularity and publicity

+In early September 2016, words spread that __*58.com*__ (`58同城`, a Chinese classified advertisements company) introduced the "996" work schedule, without paying employees overtime for working weekends.
+The company later claimed that this is only conducted annually during September and October in face of increased business activities, and that following the schedule is by no means compulsory.

-In early 2019, a Chinese E-commerce company called _Youzan_ announced the future adoption of the "996" work schedule at the company's annual party.
-The CEO of Youzan said, "This would definitely be a good decision when we look back in a few years time."
+In early 2019, __*Youzan*__ (`有赞`), a Hangzhou-based Chinese E-commerce company, announced its planned adoption of the "996" work schedule at the company's annual convention.
+Bai Ya, the CEO of Youzan, responded: "This would definitely prove to be a right decision when we look back in a few years time."

-In Mid-March 2019, it was reported that JD.com started adopting a "996" or "995" work schedule in some of its business units.
-JD.com PR posted on their Maimai (`脉脉`, a Chinese real-name business social network platform) account that, "(Our culture is) to devote ourselves with all our hearts (to achieve the business objectives)."
+In mid-March 2019, it was reported that __*JD.com*__ (`京东`, a major Chinese e-commerce company) started adopting "996" or "995" work schedules in some departments.
+Its PRs posted on their Maimai (`脉脉`, a Chinese real-name business social network platform) account: "(Our culture is) to devote ourselves with whole hearts (to achieve the business objectives)."

-Although it has been gaining more publicity recently, this work schedule is a commonly known "secret" practice for many companies in China.
+Although it is only gaining more publicity recently, this work schedule is a known "secret" practiced in a lot of companies in China.
 ## Compensation and benefits

-According to the Labor Law, employees who follow the "996" work schedule deserve to be paid 2.275 times their base salary.
-Unfortunately, people who work under "996" rarely get paid for overtime hours.
+According to the Labour Law, employees who follow the "996" work schedule deserve to be paid 2.275 times of their base salary.
+Unfortunately, people who work under "996" rarely receive overtime pay.

 ## Where does the name of the repo `996.ICU` come from?

-If you consistently follow the "996" work schedule, you run the risk of getting yourself into an **I**ntensive **C**are **U**nit.
+If you continue to abide by the "996" work schedule, you risk your own health and might someday need to stay in an **I**ntensive **C**are **U**nit.

 Developers' lives matter.